tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 #### New Validator
 When a new validator is added same problem as the one described for removal appears, the sum of priorities in the new set is not zero.
 This is now fixed with the shift step introduced above.

 One other issue that needs to be addressed is the following.
 A validator V with low voting power that has just been elected is moved to the end of the queue.
 If the validator set is large and/ or with other validators with significantly higher power, validator V will have to wait a lot of rounds to be elected.
-If V could remove and read itself to the validator set, it would make a significant (albeit unfair) "jump" ahead in the queue, decreasing the numbers of rounds it has to wait.
+If V could remove and re-add itself to the validator set, it would make a significant (albeit unfair) "jump" ahead in the queue, decreasing the numbers of rounds it has to wait.

 In order to prevent this, when a new validator is added, its initial priority is not set to 0 but to a lower value.
 This value is determined from the simulation of the above scenario: it is assumed that V had just proposed a block and was at the back of the queue when it was removed and re-added.
 In addition, a penalty factor is applied.